Azat Miftakhov

 Azat Fanisovich Miftakhov (Азат Фәнис улы Мифтахов, Азат Фанисович Мифтахов; born March 22, 1993) is a Tatar-Russian mathematician, convicted for acts of hooliganism against the United Russia ruling party.

 Early life and education

 Miftakhov was born on 22 March 1993 in Nizhnekamsk, in the Republic of Tatarstan, Russia.
-He showed an interest in Mathematics from an early age, while still in primary school.
+He showed an interest in mathematics from an early age, while still in primary school.
 In 2010, he participated in the All-Russian Mathematical Olympiad for school children.

 Mathematical work

 Miftakhov, in 2009, enrolled in the Faculty of Mechanics and Mathematics of Moscow State University and graduated from it in 2015.
 From 2015 he was a postgraduate student at the Department of Theory of Functions and Functional Analysis of Mechanics, working for his PhD with Dr Vladimir Igorevich Bogachev, MSU professor, as his supervisor.

 Activism, arrests, and trial

 Miftakhov, a "self-described anarchist," was arrested on 1 February 2019, after law enforcement officers searched his student's dorm room, and accused of building an "explosive device" that had been found a year earlier in a city near Moscow, Balashikha.
 He subsequently claimed that, during interrogation, he was tortured by the police.
 The prosecution authorities twice ruled that there wasn't enough evidence to charge Miftakhov so he was released from detention on 7 February.

 The same day, he was arrested again and charged with attacking the ruling political party's office in Moscow.
-On the night of 31 January 2018, unidentified persons had broken a window at United Russia’s office on Onezhskaya Street, Moscow, and threw inside a smoke grenade.
-There were four people were initially named as suspects in the case - anarchist activists Elena Gorban and Alexey Kobaidze, who both pleaded guilty and were released on their own recognizance-, anti-fascist activist Andrey Eykin, and anarchist Svyatoslav Rechkalov.
+On the night of 31 January 2018, unidentified persons had broken a window at United Russia's office on Onezhskaya Street, Moscow, and threw inside a smoke grenade.
+There were four people initially named as suspects in the case: anarchist activists Elena Gorban and Alexey Kobaidze, who both pleaded guilty and were released on their own recognizance; anti-fascist activist Andrey Eykin; and anarchist Svyatoslav Rechkalov.
 The investigation was suspended in September 2018 and resumed in February 2019, after the arrest of Miftakhov, with the accusations now being reclassified as about hooliganism, which is punishable by up to seven years in prison.
-Miftakhov was arrested after a "secret witness" under the pseudonym “Petrov” came forward and claimed he saw the graduate student near the United Russia office.
+Miftakhov was arrested after a "secret witness" under the pseudonym "Petrov" came forward and claimed he saw the graduate student near the United Russia office.